saaisaahitthi/Detection-Of-Problematic-Internet-Usage-In-Children/README.md

 ```

+3. **Data Configuration:** Open `BTP_final.ipynb`. *Note: The original dataset is not included in this repository due to privacy and size constraints.* To run the notebook, you will need to provide your own formatted dataset and update the file paths in the data ingestion cells accordingly.
-3. Open `BTP_final.ipynb` and execute the cells sequentially to reproduce the preprocessing, training, and evaluation pipelines.
+4. Execute the cells sequentially to reproduce the preprocessing, training, and evaluation pipelines.